-Proprietary Funds Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
+Proprietary Funds - The Town maintains only one type of proprietary fund.
+Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.